Design Principles / Task 1: Exploration

 2. Contrast

-Using opposites (Example: light vs. dark or big vs. small) to create visual excitement and make things pop.
+Contrast refers to using opposites (Example: light vs. dark or big vs. small) to create visual excitement and make things pop.

 3, Emphasis

-The strategy of making one part of the artwork the main focus point.
+Emphasis is the strategy of making one part of the artwork the main focus point.
 It tells the viewers what is most important to look at first in the artwork.

 4. Balance